 Sea / Coastal Defence Walls

-It is important that builders acquire permission before buildings are erected.
-This will ensure that waterways are not blocked.
+Builders must acquire permission before buildings are erected.
+That will ensure that waterways are not blocked.
 Also, drainage systems must be covered and kept free from objects that chock them.
-This way, water can quickly run through if it rains and minimize any chance of town flooding.
+This way, water can quickly run through if it rains and minimizes any chance of town flooding.
 Drainage systems should also be covered to prevent litter from getting into them.